Enable Private Service Connect for your workspace

 The following requirements and limitations apply:

-• Self-service other than enabling your account for the preview.: Databricks must enable your account for the feature.
+Enable your account: Databricks must enable your account for the feature.
 To enable Private Service Connect on one or more workspaces, contact your Databricks account team and request to enable it on your account.
 Provide the Google Cloud region and your host project ID to reserve quota for Private Service Connect connections.
 After your account is enabled for Private Service Connect, use the Databricks account console or the API to configure your Private Service Connect objects and create new workspaces.

 Multiple options for network topology